14 Multivariate Regression

 Since Galton’s original development, regression has become one of the most widely used tools in data analysis.
-One reason has to do with the fact that an adaptation of the original regression approach, based on linear models, permits us to find relationships between two variables taking into account the effects of other variables that affect both.
+One reason is the fact that an adaptation of the original regression approach, based on linear models, permits us to find relationships between two variables taking into account the effects of other variables that affect both.
 This has been particularly popular in fields where randomized experiments are hard to run, such as economics and epidemiology.

-When we are not able to randomly assign each individual to a treatment or control group, confounding is particularly prevalent.
-For example, consider estimating the effect of eating fast foods on life expectancy using data collected from a random sample of people in a jurisdiction.
+When we are unable to randomly assign each individual to a treatment or control group, confounding becomes particularly prevalent.
+For instance, consider estimating the effect of eating fast foods on life expectancy using data collected from a random sample of people in a jurisdiction.
 Fast food consumers are more likely to be smokers, drinkers, and have lower incomes.
-Therefore, a naive regression model may lead to an overestimate of the negative health effect of fast food.
-So how do we account for confounding in practice?
-In this chapter we learn how multivariate regression can help with such situations and can be used to describe how one or more variables affect an outcome variable.
+Consequently, a naive regression model may lead to an overestimate of the negative health effects of fast food.
+So, how do we account for confounding in practice?
+In this chapter, we learn how multivariate regression can help with such situations and can be used to describe how one or more variables affect an outcome variable.
 We illustrate with a real-world example in which data was used to help pick underappreciated players to improve a resource limited sports team.

-Moneyball: The Art of Winning an Unfair Game is a book by Michael Lewis about the Oakland Athletics (A’s) baseball team and its general manager, the person tasked with building the team, Billy Beane.
+Moneyball: The Art of Winning an Unfair Game by Michael Lewis focuses on the Oakland Athletics (A’s) baseball team and its general manager, Billy Beane, the person tasked with building the team.

 Traditionally, baseball teams use scouts to help them decide what players to hire.
-These scouts evaluate players by observing them perform.
-Scouts tend to favor athletic players with observable physical abilities.
-For this reason, scouts tend to agree on who the best players are and, as a result, these players tend to be in high demand.
+These scouts evaluate players by observing them perform, tending to favor athletic players with observable physical abilities.
+For this reason, scouts generally agree on who the best players are and, as a result, these players are often in high demand.
 This in turn drives up their salaries.

 From 1989 to 1991, the A’s had one of the highest payrolls in baseball.
-They were able to buy the best players and, during that time, they were one of the best teams.
-However, in 1995 the A’s team owner changed and the new management cut the budget drastically, leaving then general manager, Sandy Alderson, with one of the lowest payrolls in baseball.
+They were able to buy the best players and, during that time, were one of the best teams.
+However, in 1995, the A’s team owner changed and the new management cut the budget drastically, leaving then general manager, Sandy Alderson, with one of the lowest payrolls in baseball.
 He could no longer afford the most sought-after players.
-Alderson began using a statistical approach to find inefficiencies in the market.
-Alderson was a mentor to Billy Beane, who succeeded him in 1998 and fully embraced data science, as opposed to scouts, as a method for finding low-cost players that data predicted would help the team win.
+As a result, Alderson began using a statistical approach to find inefficiencies in the market.
+Alderson was a mentor to Billy Beane, who succeeded him in 1998 and fully embraced data science, as opposed to relying exclusively on scouts, as a method for finding low-cost players that data predicted would help the team win.
 Today, this strategy has been adapted by most baseball teams.
-As we will see, regression plays a large role in this approach.
+As we will see, regression plays a significant role in this approach.

-As motivation for this part of the book, we will pretend it is 2002 and try to build a baseball team with a limited budget, just like the A’s had to do.
-To appreciate what you are up against, note that in 2002 the Yankees’ payroll of $125,928,583 more than tripled the Oakland A’s $39,679,746:
+As motivation for this part of the book, let’s imagine it is 2002, and attempt to build a baseball team with a limited budget, just like the A’s had to do.
+To appreciate what you are up against, note that in 2002 the Yankees’ payroll of $125,928,583 more than tripled the Oakland A’s payroll of $39,679,746:

 This changed with Bill James2.
 In the late 1970s, this aspiring writer and baseball fan started publishing articles describing more in-depth analysis of baseball data.
-He named the approach of using data to predict what outcomes best predicted if a team would win sabermetrics3.
-Until Billy Beane made sabermetrics the center of his baseball operation, Bill James’ work was mostly ignored by the baseball world.
-Currently, sabermetrics popularity is no longer limited to just baseball; other sports have started to use this approach as well.
+He named the approach of using data to determine which outcomes best predicted if a team would win sabermetrics3.
+Yet until Billy Beane made sabermetrics the center of his baseball operation, Bill James’ work was mostly ignored by the baseball world.
+Currently, sabermetrics popularity is no longer limited to just baseball, with other sports also adopting this approach.

 To simplify the exercise, we will focus on scoring runs and ignore the two other important aspects of the game: pitching and fielding.
 We will see how regression analysis can help develop strategies to build a competitive baseball team with a constrained budget.
 The approach can be divided into two separate data analyses.
 In the first, we determine which recorded player-specific statistics predict runs.
-In the second, we examine if players were undervalued based on what our first analysis predicts.
+In the second, we examine if players were undervalued based on the predictions from our first analysis.

-To see how regression will help us find undervalued players, we actually don’t need to understand all the details about the game of baseball, which has over 100 rules.
-Here, we distill the sport to the basic knowledge one needs to know how to effectively attack the data science problem.
+To understand how regression helps us find undervalued players, we don’t need to delve into all the details of the game of baseball, which has over 100 rules.
+Here, we distill the sport to the basic knowledge necessary for effectively addressing the data science problem.

 The goal of a baseball game is to score more runs (points) than the other team.
 Each team has 9 batters that have an opportunity to hit a ball with a bat in a predetermined order.
 After the 9th batter has had their turn, the first batter bats again, then the second, and so on.
 Each time a batter has an opportunity to bat, we call it a plate appearance (PA).
 At each PA, the other team’s pitcher throws the ball and the batter tries to hit it.
-The PA ends with an binary outcome: the batter either makes an out (failure) and returns to the bench or the batter doesn’t (success) and can run around the bases, and potentially score a run (reach all 4 bases).
-Each team gets nine tries, referred to as innings, to score runs and each inning ends after three outs (three failures).
+The PA ends with an binary outcome: the batter either makes an out (failure) and returns to the bench, or the batter doesn’t (success) and can run around the bases, potentially scoring a run (reaching all 4 bases).
+Each team gets nine tries, referred to as innings, to score runs, and each inning ends after three outs (three failures).

 (Courtesy of Cburnett4.
 CC BY-SA 3.0 license5.)